wix-incubator/corvid-external-db-mysql-adapter/README.md

 You can use this project as a basis for deploying your own adapter to the Google AppEngine.
 This project contains an example implementation of the external database collection SPI that has filtering, authorization and error handling support.

+See [here](https://support.wix.com/en/corvid-by-wix/external-database-collections-1023416) to learn more about working with external database collections in Corvid.

+See our SPI documentation [here](https://www.wix.com/corvid/reference/external-database-collections.html).

 ## Installation

 To use this example, you need to define your own _configuration_ for your adapter.
 These settings will be deployed alongside your Node artifact on the engine of your choice.